 Love it or hate it, hot sauce is a staple in cuisine the world over.
 People pour it on their eggs and tacos, mix it into chili, and even blend it in a few drinks.
 Hot sauces range from thick, flavorful options to scorching elixirs that only the most enthusiastic fans can tolerate.
 In fact, among the innumerable options on the market, the only real constant is the use of some form of chili pepper.
 This can take the form of anything from basic Bell peppers, through scorching Carolina Reapers, and the definitive heat rating for peppers is known as the Scoville scale.

 The Scoville scale was defined in 1912 by an American pharmacist named Wilbur Scoville.
 The scale rates peppers based on capsaicin concentration according to what are called Scoville Heat Units, or SHU.
-To determine Scoville rating, high-performance liquid chromatography (HPLC) is used to measure the capsaicin content in a pepper.
+Scoville rating is determined by using high-performance liquid chromatography (HPLC) to measure the capsaicin content in a pepper.
 The concentration is then used to calculate relative capacity to produce perceived heat based on the American Spice Trade Association (ASTA) pungency unit scale.
 This scale is defined as one part capsaicin per million parts dried pepper mass.
 The ASTA value is finally multiplied by 15 to determine the Scoville score.
 Just as a point of reference, a Bell pepper rates a 0 on the Scoville scale.
 TOBASCO® sauce hits the 2500 SHU mark, while Habanero peppers hit the 100,000+ mark.

 Taking Hot Sauce By The Tail

 But what’s so great about Raspberry Scorpion?
 Well, first of all, it’s made with Trinidad Scorpion peppers.
 Trinidad Scorpion peppers weigh in at a whopping 1,200,000+ SHU, or roughly 500 times hotter than TOBASCO® sauce, and twelve times hotter than a Habanero pepper!
 This scorching heat is balanced out beautifully by the raspberries and peaches used as the base of the hot sauce.
-Even better, this hot sauce is a smoky, natural flavor rather than the overwhelming vinegar flavor so many hot sauces end up with.
+Even better, this hot sauce is a smoky, natural flavor rather than the overwhelming vinegar flavor present in so many hot sauces.
 When you first taste it, Raspberry Scorpion tastes almost sweet, with the heat building up to bite you after the fact.

 Raspberry Scorpion isn’t thin like TOBASCO® sauce, but it’s certainly not a salsa either.
-It’s somewhere around the consistency of steak sauce, not runny like most vinegar based sauces.
-Additionally, it has a bit of texture to it; not a ton, but the raspberry definitely makes an appearance when you pour it.
-All in all, this rounds out to a wonderful, flavorful hot sauce that isn’t overpowering… as long as you use it sparingly.
+It’s somewhere around the consistency of steak sauce, not runny like most vinegar-based sauces.
+Additionally, it has a bit of texture to it; not a ton, but the raspberry makes an appearance when you pour it.
+All in all, this rounds out to a beautiful, flavorful hot sauce that isn’t overpowering as long as you use it sparingly.
 As for Mad Dog 357?
 Who knows!
 Hopefully I’ll get to try it soon!